MJacred/godot-insight/README.md

 # Disclaimer

 The information in this reposotory may be partially or completely incorrect.
 Some info is from hearing, vague memory or reading and misunderstanding code.
 In case you find a mistake, you can open an Issue and state corrections (with source that backs your claim).

+# Content on this Repository

+* internal class documentation
+* exposed class documentation with a lot of technical implementation details
+* systems and features in Godot with as many details as possible
+* background info and references for most common features users implement all the time, e.g. a 3D Third Person Character Controller, moving platforms, etc.
+* finishing and exporting a game

+Information that is polished and fits into an official Godot space (API documentation, tutorial, etc.), will be contributed to said official space.

 # Godot 4